syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 control: Grid
 documentation: ug
 ---
-# How to Section in ASP.NET MVC
+# How to Section in ASP.NET MVC Grid

 ##  Apply formatting for columns dynamically